dominance-analysis/dominance-analysis/docs/Parameters.rst

 -  ``top_k``
    -  No. of features to choose from all available features.
 By default, the package will run for top 15 features.
 -  ``objective``
-   -  It can take value either 0 or 1.
+   -  It can take the values 0 or 1.
      ``0`` for Classification

      ``1`` for Regression